ASK: Adversarial Soft k-Nearest Neighbor Attack and Defense

-The proof is given in Section~\ref{sec: prf_thm} in the Appendix, which follows a similar line of argument to that used in infoNCE \citep{oord2018representation}.
+The proof is given in Appendix~\ref{sec: app1}, which follows a similar line of argument to that used in infoNCE \cite{oord2018representation}.
 One can also check that the ASK losses under two forms of $S(\cdot, \cdot)$ (used for design of the attack and the defense) lower bound the mutual information.
 In practice, we would hope the encoding network $\theta_{l}$ is deep enough in order to provide good feature extraction.

-Using kNN search, $X_y^{l+}$ and $X_y^{l-}$ are the $K$ closest data points to the example $\mathbf x$ on layer $l$ from each respective class.
+Using kNN search, $X^{l+}$ and $X^{l-}$ are the $K$ closest data points to the example $\mathbf x$ on layer $l$ from each respective class.
 The kNN classifier works well when the data points within the same class are consistent and close to each other, while data points from different classes are far apart.
-Theorem~\ref{eq: thm} makes it clear that the attacker and defender should take different strategies.
-From the defender's point of view, minimizing $L_{\rm ask}^l$ can enhance the model robustness by increasing the mutual information between the perturbed input and the in-class reference data.
+Proposition~\ref{eq: thm} makes it clear that the attacker and defender should take different strategies.
+From the defender's point of view, minimizing $L_{\rm ask}^l$ can enhance the model robustness by increasing the mutual information between the perturbed input and the in-class reference data, which helps defend against different attacks on hidden layers without knowing the exact attack forms (principle \textbf{(3)}).
 In contrast, an attacker would want to minimize the mutual information to create maximum ambiguity between the perturbed and unperturbed inputs which tends to make ASK loss large when there are a large number $C$ of classes.
 In particular, if the attacker can force the mutual information to zero, then $L_{\rm ask}^l$ can't be smaller than $\log(C-1)$.